For the first time since 2022, average US long-term mortgage rate dips below 6%

 Sales of previously occupied U.S. homes remained stuck last year at 30-year lows.
 And more buyer-friendly mortgage rates this year weren’t enough to lift home sales last month.
 They posted the biggest monthly drop in nearly four years and the slowest annualized sales pace in more than two years.

-Still, with the average rate on a 30-year mortgage now below 6% as the annual spring homebuying season begins, it could encourage prospective home shoppers who can afford to buy at current rates to shop for a home this spring.
+However, with the average rate on a 30-year mortgage now below 6% as the annual spring home-buying season begins, it could encourage prospective home shoppers who can afford to buy at current rates to shop for a home this spring.